-All Subscriptions are payable on the 1st July each year or at such date as shall be decided in a General Meeting of the Institute.
+All Subscriptions are payable on the 1st July each year or at such date as the Institute in General Meeting shall decide.

 4.2 Lapse of Membership

-A reminder of unpaid subscriptions shall be sent to the Member concerned two months after the due date for payment.
-The notice shall state that the Membership will lapse automatically and without further reminders if the subscription remains unpaid four weeks from the date of notice.
+A reminder of unpaid subscriptions shall be sent to the member concerned two months after the due date for payment.
+The notice shall state that the membership will lapse automatically and without further reminders if the subscription remains unpaid four weeks from the date of notice.

 4.3 Amount

-The amount of the annual subscription payable in the different grades of Membership , and the amount of entrance fee if any, shall be reviewed from time to time by The Board.
-Should the Board decide that an increase is required the proposal shall be put to the Membership at a quorate Annual General or Extraordinary General Meeting.
+The amount of the annual subscription payable in the different grades of membership , and the amount of entrance fee if any, shall be reviewed from time to time by The Board.
+Should The Board decide that an increase is required the proposal shall be put to the membership at an Annual General or Extraordinary General Meeting.
 The recommended increase will be applied from the first day of July following the General Meeting if it is approved by a simple majority of those present and voting.

 5 Election of Membership Representatives to the Board